timcu/builder_police/set2/pycharm-edu-2/lesson1/task17_flag/task.md

 ## Flag shape

 The shape of the flag can be defined in a function.
-This program contains three functions and you can choose one of them to define your flag shape.
+This program contains three functions, and you can choose one of them to define your flag shape.
 For the very advanced, try creating your own function.

 ### Rectangle